-While smoking is known to be the most prominent risk factor for lung cancer, people that do not have a history of smoking can still be affected by the disease.
-There are several other causes of lung cancer than can increase an individual’s risk of lung cancer, as outlined below.
+While smoking is known to be the most prominent risk factor for lung cancer, people who do not have a history of smoking can still be affected by the disease.
+There are several other causes of lung cancer that can increase an individual’s risk of lung cancer, as outlined below.

 Image Credit: Chinnapong / Shutterstock

 Secondhand smoke that is inhaled as a result of other individuals smoking in the nearby vicinity can also have a negative impact on non-smokers.
-People that live with people that smoke inside the home or car are at a markedly increased risk as a result.
+People who live with other individuals who smoke inside the home or car are at a markedly increased risk as a result.